 How old is too old to drive safely?
 Have you ever pulled up behind a slow, elderly driver and promised yourself you’d give up driving long before you reached that age?
 I have.
 And now, here I am — that age.

 I once thought my mid-70s would be the moment I’d hand over my keys.
 But that time came and went, and I kept renewing my license.
-I enjoyed the independence driving gave me.
+I valued the independence driving gave me.
 My habits were good.
 I paid attention.
 My reaction time felt solid.
 So I rolled right on into my 80s without much concern.

 Then I read about a very old driver involved in a serious accident.
 It stopped me cold.
-I remembered that old promise I’d made to myself — to stop before I was “too old to drive.”
+I remembered that promise I’d made to myself — to stop before I was “too old to drive.”
 My next thought was the one that made my heart sink: Could that happen to me?

 Accidents and Older Drivers